mattbrailsford/umbraco-headrest/README.md

             .For("/(?<altRoute>init)/?$").MapTo("/")
     });
 ````
 This will create an endpoint at the url `/api/`, and will be anchored to the node at the XPath `/root//nodeTypeAlias[1]`.
 In addition, the supplied controller will be used to handle the HeadRest requests and the supplied mapper function will be used to perform the mapping.
 It will use the list of `ViewModelMappings` provided to lookup the viewmodel to map a given node to.
-Lastly, a custom route is defined to map the url`/api/init/` to the `/api/` URL, storing the string `"init"`, captures via the route pattern, which is then used in the `ViewModelMappings` to map `/api/init/` request to the `InitViewModel` instead of the default `HomePageViewModel`.
+Lastly, a custom route is defined to map the url`/api/init/` to the `/api/` URL, storing the string `"init"`, captured via the route pattern, which is then used in the `ViewModelMappings` to map `/api/init/` request to the `InitViewModel` instead of the default `HomePageViewModel`.

 ### Configuration Options
 * __basePath : string__